mirthAI/RetinaRegNet/README.md

 # RetinaRegNet
 RetinaRegNet is a versatile registration model that achieves state-of-the-art performance in various retinal image registration problems.
 RetinaRegNet has the capacity to register images with large displacement deformation and minimal overlap.
-Unlike other deep learning-based registration methods, it does not require training on retinal images, making it a general approach applicable to other image registration problem.
+Unlike other deep learning-based registration methods, it does not require training on retinal images, making it a general approach applicable to other image registration problems.
 Our method is inspired by the paper titled ["Emergent Correspondence from Image Diffusion"](https://arxiv.org/abs/2306.03881), where the authors applied a latent stable diffusion model to generate robust Diffusion Features (DIFT) for finding semantic correspondences.
 We evaluated the performance of RetinaRegNet on three retinal image registration datasets: two public datasets, ["FIRE"](https://carlos.hernandez.im/papers/2017_07_JMO.pdf) and ["FLoRI21"](https://ieeexplore.ieee.org/document/9850360), and a privately owned dataset titled "LSFG".

 <p align="center">
   <img src="Images/Results.PNG" alt="Visual Results" width="750">